Nguyễn Văn Linh: Biography

 Nguyễn Văn Linh was born in Hưng Yên on 1 July 1915.
 His original name was Nguyễn Văn Cúc, he would later adopt Nguyễn Văn Linh as his nom de guerre.
-At age 14, Linh became involved in underground communist movement against French colonial rule, joining the Ho Chi Minh Communist Youth Union.
+At age 14, Linh became involved in the underground communist movement against French colonial rule, joining the Ho Chi Minh Communist Youth Union.
 In 1930 at the age of sixteen, Linh was arrested and incarcerated until 1936 for distributing leaflets directed against the French.
 After his release, he joined the Communist Party of Vietnam.
 He was sent to Saigon, in the southern part of the country to help establish party cells, causing him to be detained again from 1941 to 1945.
 In 1945, Vietnam declared its independence from French rule and the First Indochina War ensued.
 Meanwhile, Linh rose in the party hierarchy becoming a member of the Central Committee in 1960.

-During the Vietnam War, Nguyễn Văn Linh was the party secretary for the Vietcong in South Vietnam, which had seen him direct the guerrilla resistance against the American-allied government there, but most of his duties were organizational rather than military.
+During the Vietnam War, Nguyễn Văn Linh was the party secretary for the Viet Cong in South Vietnam, which had seen him direct the guerrilla resistance against the American-allied government there, but most of his duties were organizational rather than military.
 He also specialised in propaganda, studying and attempting to influence American politics in favour of North Vietnam.
 He trained special undercover Vietcong spies who infiltrated government organisations in Saigon.
 In 1968, Linh directed the Tet Offensive against South Vietnam.
 This surprise attack throughout most South Vietnamese towns and cities was a turning point of the Vietnam War.
 After the end of the Vietnam War and the re-unification of Vietnam in 1975, Linh was inducted to the Communist Party's Politburo and became party chief of the capital Saigon.
 He favoured a slow transformation of the formerly capitalist southern part of the country causing him to come into conflict with his party colleagues.
 In the late 1970s, though considered a promising party politician, he had repeated arguments with Lê Duẩn, Ho Chi Minh's successor as party leader, preventing him from rising further in the hierarchy.
 In 1982, he was even removed from the Politburo.
 According to his friends, Linh resigned after an argument over the future of South Vietnam, in which he defended private capital.